Dove Stone Reservoir: Dam

-The Ashton under Lyne, Stalybridge & Dukinfield Joint Committee obtained an Act of Parliament in 1958 enabling it to build the reservoir.
-The committee engaged G.H.
-Hill & Sons as engineers and the contractor was A. E. Farr & Company.
-J.B.
-Blayney was employed as landscape architect as required by the Act.
+The Ashton under Lyne, Stalybridge and Dukinfield (District) Waterworks Joint Committee obtained an act of Parliament, the Ashton-under-Lyne Stalybridge and Dukingfield (District) Waterworks Act 1958 (6 & 7 Eliz.
+2. c. xxxix) enabling it to build the reservoir.
+The committee engaged G. H. Hill & Sons as engineers and the contractor was A. E. Farr & Company.
+J. B. Blayney was employed as landscape architect as required by section 34 of the act.
 Work started in 1960 and was finished in October 1966.

 The dam's earth embankment is 38 metres high and 550 metres in length.
 It is 4.25 metres wide at the crest and is 183 metres at the widest point at its base.
 A concrete cutoff in a 23 metre deep trench makes a seal between the foundations and the earthworks preventing leaks.
 Above the concrete cutoff is the clay core.
 Dove Stone is possibly the last large dam to be built in Britain with a conventional puddle clay core.
 The volume of the dam is 34,000 cubic metres.

 The dam wall does not have a traditional spillway to control water height but discharges into a tunnel under the side of the valley, via a large bell-mouth drop-shaft overflow in one corner, a feature not normally seen on Pennine dams which usually have masonry spillways.

 On the dam wall near the drop shaft is an ingeniously designed emergency overflow consisting of three metal troughs that when full tip water over a wall where it runs across the road and back into the river below.
 The emergency overflow is activated if a flash flood of approximately two metres of water occurs.